iankuan/Verify_Netflix_Per-Title_Encode_Optimization/README.md

 3. I jsut test the .y4m file with 4096x2160 and not try for others

 #Contact with me
-If you have any questions, please don't mind reporting to me c14006078@gmail.com
+If you have any questions, please don't mind reporting to me. c14006078@gmail.com